DiamondLightSource/daq-eclipse/CONTRIBUTING.md

 * Follow steps 4-7 above from here.
 * A committer will merge your request once the test passes and the review items are addressed.

-# Code of Conduct (Based on HomeBrew)
+# Code of Conduct (Based on HomeBrew CoC)
 The community is made up of members from around the globe with a diverse set of skills, personalities, and experiences.
 It is through these differences that our community experiences great successes and continued growth.
-When you're working with members, we encourage you to follow these guidelines which help steer our interactions and strive to keep Homebrew a positive, successful, and growing community.
+When you're working with members, we encourage you to follow these guidelines which help steer our interactions and strive to keep the project a positive, successful, and growing community.

 A member is: